mpv-player/mpv/DOCS/man/options.rst

 ``--input-terminal``, ``--no-input-terminal``
     ``--no-input-terminal`` prevents the player from reading key events from standard input.
 Useful when reading data from standard input.
-This is automatically enabled when ``-`` is found on the command line.
 There are situations where you have to set it manually, e.g. if you open ``/dev/stdin`` (or the equivalent on your system), use stdin in a playlist or intend to read from stdin later on via the loadfile or loadlist input